-Other Mount Holyoke ranks: Mount Holyoke College also was recognized in a number of additional U.S. News & World Report rankings, including being named #2 for Most International Students List, #36 in Best Undergraduate Teaching, #32 Least Debt at Graduation, #78 in Best Value Schools, #135 Undergraduate Computer Science Programs.
+Other Mount Holyoke ranks: Mount Holyoke College also was recognized in a number of additional U.S. News & World Report rankings, including being named #37 in Best Value Schools, #62 in Top Performers on Social Mobility, and #80 in Economics.

 The U.S. News & World Report rankings have been around the longest (more than three decades) and collect information directly from colleges and universities, rather than relying on data from outside sources.
-The rankings evaluate colleges and universities on 16 measures of academic quality.
-These measures are grouped into the following indicators: outcomes, faculty resources, expert opinion, financial resources, student excellence and alumni giving.
+The rankings evaluate colleges and universities on 17 measures of academic quality.
+These measures are grouped into the following indicators: outcomes, expert opinion, faculty resources, financial resources and student excellence.

 What it measures: student experience, sustainability (full methodology)

-Other Mount Holyoke ratings: included in “The Best 387 Colleges,” “Best Northeastern Colleges,” “Green Colleges” and “Best Value Colleges” lists.
+Other Mount Holyoke ratings: included in “The Best 389 Colleges,” “Best Northeastern Colleges,” and “Best Value Colleges” lists.

 What it measures: social mobility, public service (full methodology)

-Additional Rankings: #88 of 208 in the "Affordable Elites" rank (most selective schools ranked by how well they serve non-wealthy students) and #215 of 393 in the "Best Bang for the Buck: Northeast" rank.
+Additional Rankings: #80 of 388 in the "Best Bang for the Buck: Northeast" rank.

 The Washington Monthly collects data from external sources and gives equal weight to “social mobility, research, and community service, based on factors including the amount of financial aid awarded, graduation rates, and resources allocated for research.”